What is a birth injury? Birth injuries are different from birth defects or other conditions a baby might be diagnosed with shortly after birth.

 There are multiple possible causes of birth injuries, but we most commonly see cases where the doctor used instruments like forceps or vacuum in the delivery.
 Other potential causes include:

 • The position of the baby.
 Sometimes the baby is positioned in a way that is not conducive to a safe delivery.
-A doctor or midwife may try to reposition the baby, but if this doesn’t work, a cesarean delivery is usually the best option.
+A doctor or midwife may attempt to reposition the baby, but if that fails, a cesarean delivery is generally the most appropriate option.

 • Premature birth.
 If the baby is born early, it may be smaller and more prone to injury.